efraimrodrigues/WhaPy/docs/api.rst

 WhaPy
 -------

-WhaPy is an Python API for whatsapp web.
+WhaPy is a Python API for whatsapp.
 WhaPy listens to events from the app and dispatch them into beautiful coroutines.

 Moreover, WhaPy module provides classes for managing whatsapp chats and messages.